WISDEM/Plant_EnergySE/README.md

-Plant_AEPSE is a set of models for analyzing wind plant energy production for use in plant layout design and cost of energy analysis.
+Plant_EnergySE is a set of models for analyzing wind plant energy production for both land-based and offshore wind plants.

 Author: [K. Dykes](mailto:katherine.dykes@nrel.gov)